josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 - confirmed operational disruption;
 - manipulation of industrial or control systems;
 - forced movement to manual operation;
+- loss of trusted remote monitoring or control;
+- alteration of control-system credentials or configuration;
+- physical-process interference;
 - theft of state or public-service data;
 - loss of access to essential records;
 - compromise of administrative or justice systems;